Xetibo/ReSet-Doc/sections/result/application.typ

 which interacts with the ReSet daemon.

 #subsubsection("GTK Mainloop")
-The GTK main handles its loop via callbacks, this means users of GTK can define a function for different scenarios like startup or UI building.
+GTK handles its main loop via callbacks, this means users of GTK can define a function for different scenarios like startup or UI building.
+For ReSet, both a startup and a shutdown function was passed to GTK.

 #figure(sourcecode(```rs
 fn main() {